-Slide # Slide Theme Script 17 Socio-economic Features The Project will mainly be constructed in existing road allowances.
-As a result of construction, private businesses, agricultural operations, and residential land, as well as Saugeen Valley Conservation Authority land along the pipeline route may be impacted.
+Slide # Slide Theme Script 17 Socio-economic Features The Project will mainly be constructed in existing municipal road right-of-way.
+As a result of construction, private businesses, agricultural operations, and residential land, as well as Rideau Valley Conservation Authority regulated lands along the pipeline route may be impacted.
 Potential socio-economic effects of construction include temporary increases in noise, dust and air emissions, increased construction traffic, temporary impairment of residential and/or cottage property use and vegetation clearing.
 Some of the mitigation measures that could be implemented during construction include providing access across construction areas, restricting construction to daylight hours, adhering to applicable noise by-laws, implementing a water well monitoring program, and re-vegetating cleared areas.
 Additional examples are provided on this slide for your review.
-18 Aquatic Resources Enbridge understands the importance of protecting watercourses, wetlands, and associated wildlife during construction and therefore will implement recognized mitigation measures to reduce possible environmental effects.
-Potential effects on aquatic environments include disruption and alteration to aquatic species and habitat, increased erosion, sedimentation, and turbidity resulting from the removal of vegetation.
-The following are examples of mitigation measures that may be implemented to reduce the potential effects of construction: Adhere to the existing Enbridge agreement with the DFO.
+18 Aquatic Resources Enbridge Gas understands the importance of protecting watercourses, wetlands, and associated wildlife during construction and, therefore, will implement recognized mitigation measures to reduce potential environmental effects.
+Potential effects on aquatic environments include disruption and alteration to aquatic species and habitat, and increased erosion, sedimentation, and turbidity resulting from the removal of vegetation.
+The following are examples of mitigation measures that may be implemented to reduce the potential effects of construction: Implement measures to avoid harmful alteration, disruption and destruction to fish and fish habitat, as required by the DFO.
 Install erosion and sediment control measures.
-Obtain all agency permits and approvals.
+Obtain and abide by all agency permits and approvals.
 Conform to fish timing window guidelines, Horizontal Directional Drill and/or trenchless drill within or near environmentally sensitive features.
-For in-channel construction, protect aquatic species through methods such as flow diversion and/or dewatering, fish rescue planning etc., and manage sedimentation and turbidity.
+For in-channel construction, protect aquatic species through methods such as flow diversion and/or dewatering, fish rescue planning etc., and management of sedimentation and turbidity.
 Restore and seed disturbed areas to establish habitat and reduce erosion, if necessary; and Replant vegetation along waterways.

 Slide # Slide Theme Script 19 Terrestrial Resources During construction, natural environmental features such as wildlife habitat and vegetated or wooded areas will need to be crossed.
 Potential effects include damage to vegetation and wildlife in the construction area.
-Prior to construction, surveys (including Species at Risk surveys) will be conducted to determine opportunities for wildlife habitat to exist.
+Prior to construction, surveys (which may include Species at Risk surveys) will be conducted to determine opportunities for wildlife habitat to exist.
 Tree removals will be conducted outside of migratory bird windows (typically from April 1 - August 31), to the extent possible.
-Construction areas will be clearly marked to avoid accidental damage and affected areas will be restored or seeded to establish habitat and reduce erosion.
+Construction areas will be clearly marked to avoid accidental damage.
 Permits from conservation authorities, municipalities, and agencies will be secured as required, and the conditions outlined will be followed in order to reduce damage and disturbance to vegetation and wildlife.
-20 Cultural Heritage Resources During construction, cultural heritage features such as archaeological finds, buildings, fences, and landscapes may be encountered.
-Detailed field surveys will be conducted by independent, third-party archaeologists and cultural heritage professionals prior to construction if required.
-As outlined on this slide, there are several mitigation measures that will be employed to reduce the potential effects construction could have on cultural heritage, as approved by the Ministry of Citizenship and Multiculturism.
-21 Pipeline Design The high-grade polyethylene pipeline is designed to meet or exceed the regulations of the Canadian Standards Association and the applicable regulations of the Technical Standards & Safety Association.
-Enbridge takes many steps to ensure the safe and reliable operation of the network of natural gas pipelines, such as designing, constructing, and testing pipelines to meet or exceed requirements set by industry standards and regulatory authorities, continuously monitoring the entire network, and performing regular field surveys to detect leaks and confirm corrosion prevention methods are working as intended.
+20 Cultural Heritage Resources During construction, cultural heritage features such as archaeological finds and heritage buildings, fences, and landscapes may be encountered.
+Detailed field surveys will be conducted by independent, third-party archaeologists and cultural heritage professionals prior to construction, if required.
+As outlined on this slide, there are several mitigation measures that will be employed to reduce the potential effects construction could have on cultural heritage resources, as approved by the Ministry of Citizenship and Multiculturism.
+21 Pipeline Design The steel and polyethylene pipeline is designed to meet or exceed the regulations of the Canadian Standards Association and the applicable regulations of the Technical Standards & Safety Authority.
+Enbridge Gas takes many steps to ensure the safe and reliable operation of the network of natural gas pipelines, such as designing, constructing, and testing pipelines to meet or exceed requirements set by industry standards and regulatory authorities, continuously monitoring the entire network, and performing regular field surveys to detect leaks and confirm corrosion prevention methods are working as intended.